How to Calculate Profit Margin Formula in Excel: Step-by-Step

 Using the Formula in Excel

-Prepare your data in Excel.
+To calculate profit margin percentage in Excel, prepare your sales data first.
 Typically, you will have a column for Total Revenue and another column for Net Profit.

 In an empty cell where you want to display the profit margin percentage, enter the following formula, replacing the cell references with the actual cells containing your data: